| TRAVEL PLANS AND ARRIVAL IN EGYPT

 TUITION:

 Registration for SIUC credit is optional.
 Participants who choose to take the program for credit may opt for a grade or audit.
-For travel/study programs, there is no additional cost for "out of state" enrollees: the cost for each participant is $177.00/credit hour (undergraduate) and $216.00/credit hour (graduate).
-There is also a $30 application fee for non-SIUC students applying for credit.
+For travel/study programs, there is no additional cost for "out of state" enrollees: the cost for each participant is $211.60/credit hour or $779.40/3 credit hours (undergraduate) and $350.60/credit hour or $1,051.80/3 credit hours (graduate).
+There is also a $30 application fee (undergraduate only for non-SIUC students applying for credit.
 This is payable to SIUC and should be a separate check.
 Credit card payments are accepted for tuition and application fees only.
 Credit in the program, whether for a grade or audit, is available in Philosophy, Art, Architecture, Art History and/or History.
 Students may also petition to earn additional credit under the supervision of one of the faculty members for completing an additional project during the summer months, extending from travel research.
-These additional projects must be completed no later than August 1, 2008.
+These additional projects must be completed no later than August 1, 2023.
 The staff will assist any participant in organizing such additional credit-earning projects.

 There is NO REFUND due to cancellation after the departure date.
 To qualify for a refund, all cancellations must be submitted in writing to Study Abroad Programs.
 Study Abroad programs recommends strongly that all participants obtain separately "Travel Insurance" just in case their plans should change after making program payment.